Roles & Responsibilities of a Creative Project Manager

 Do creative project managers need project management certification?

 No, creative project managers do not need a project management certificate.
-However, it will boost your credibility and a proof of your expertise.
+However, it will boost your credibility and be proof of your expertise.
 Plus, if you have been a creative project manager for a while, picking up courses to better boost your skills and abilities is good too.

 Author Bio

-With a background in Arts English, Adilla has been a casual writer for various hobbies, including parodies of animated shows and plots for board games like Dungeons & Dragons.
+With a background in Arts English, Adilla has been a casual writer for various hobbies like parodies of animated shows and plots for board games.
 She loves to read anything and everything from fantasy stories to articles on tips and tricks.
+Now an advocate for mental health and effective project management for the creative industry.
 Currently, Adilla resides in Malaysia and is a creative writer at TESSR.
-One day, she is eager to publish her book.
 To know more about her, check out her LinkedIn.

 Comments